Friends of Cathedral Music - Safeguarding our priceless heritage, securing a living tradition

 You hear a great deal about choirs these days, and the good they do for people in all sorts of ways.
 More and more people are joining them for health, social and other benefits.
 Yet the nation’s longest established choirs, the cathedral choirs, are under real financial pressure.
 The Friends of Cathedral Music are seeking your support to help them get through challenging times, to sustain the unique development opportunities they offer boys and girls, and to maintain a living heritage of more than a thousand years.

-Read more about why this is so important.
+Read more about why the Diamond Fund is so important.

 British cathedral choirs are acknowledged as the finest of their kind in the world and the Friends of Cathedral Music stress that the training young choristers receive provides them with valuable skills and attributes later in life.
 Adult choirs clearly benefit from regular throughput of trained choristers and many big names in the musical world have passed through the cathedral choral tradition.

 But the benefits of choral training go beyond music.
 Many former choristers go on to do well across a broad range of careers, including some of the Diamond Fund patrons: Alexander Armstrong, Simon Russell Beale, Harry Christophers, Katie Derham, Sir Roger Gifford, David Hill, Rt Hon David Lammy MP, Dame Felicity Lott, Richard Morrison, Roxanna Panufnik, Dr Richard Seal, Jon Snow and Judith Weir.